 In the modern world, when we’re using devices for virtually everything, a low battery or complete malfunction can significantly hinder our work or social lives.

-And data center outages are fairly common.
+Data center outages are fairly common.
 Survey results from just a few years ago showed that around one-third of all data centers had experienced an outage during that year.

 Especially when some of the causes of data center outages, like a natural disaster, are simply out of our capability to control.

 By establishing as many preventative measures as possible, while also preparing contingency and disaster recovery plans in the event of an outage, you can greatly reduce the risk and damage of a potential data center outage.

 What Could Cause a Data Center Outage?

-For the most part, many of the culprits of a data center outage or even just short down time, are often pretty preventable with the right processes.
-Some common causes of data center outages include:
+Many of the culprits of a data center outage or even just short downtime are often pretty preventable.
+For the most part anyway.

 - Network failures

 - Cyber Attacks

 We’ll take a more detailed look at some of these common causes.